NCAA Men's College Basketball Tournament Trends - Part I

 0 |

-past two years only one of eight #1 seeds have advanced to the Final Four (Kansas in 2022).
-Last year's tournament
+past three years only three of 12 #1 seeds have advanced to the Final Four (Kansas in 2022, Purdue and UConn in 2024).

 - The #2 seeds have a mixed history.
 Ten times in the last 25 tournaments, there has not been a #2 seed in the Final